bereketafework/wuyiyit------AI-Chat_Bot/README.md

 (Remains mostly the same, with the addition of the language toggle)
 *   **Language Toggle:** Look for a language toggle button (e.g., "EN" / "አማ") in the header to switch the UI language.
+*   **Chat Sessions:** You can create new chat sessions, switch between them, and delete them.
+The history of messages within a session cannot be individually cleared by the user, but deleting the entire session removes all its messages.

 ## Packaging for App Stores